JaimeStill/azure-dev-resources/docs/resources.md

-# Software
+# Resources
 [Home](./index.md)

-All of the required dependencies specified below can be bundled into a single directory by running the [Build-SoftwareCache.ps1](./scripts/Build-SoftwareCache.md) script.
+All of the required dependencies specified below can be bundled into a single directory by running the [Build-ResourceCache.ps1](./scripts/Build-ResourceCache.md) script.
 These resources can then be transported to a disconnected network and used to setup the underlying dev environment.

 Name | Description
 -----|------------